Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion: Experiments

 The main experiment is demonstrated on five real-world hypergraphs with four traditional and four SOTA hypergraph learning methods.
-We apply GCN model on line expansion, named \emph{LE}+GCN, introduced in Sec.~\ref{sec:hrl2}.
-In the experiment, we set $w_v=w_e=1$ for simplicity (computation of the adjacency matrix is by Eqn.~\eqref{eq:int2}).
-All the experiments are conducted 20 times with \textit{PyTorch 1.4.0} and mainly finished in a Linux server with 64GB memory, 32 CPUs and a single GTX-2080 GPU.
+The metric is classification accuracy.

-\paragraph{Hypergraph Datasets.} The first dataset 20Newsgroups contains 16,242 articles with binary occurrence values of 100 words.
-Each word is regarded as a hypergraph.
-The next two datasets are from the UCI Categorical Machine Learning Repository \cite{Dua:2019}: Mushroom, Zoo.
+{\bf Hypergraph Datasets.} The first dataset {\em 20Newsgroups} contains 16,242 articles with binary occurrence values of 100 words.
+Each word is regarded as a hyperedge and the news articles are vertices.
+The next two datasets are from the UCI Categorical Machine Learning Repository \cite{Dua:2019}: {\em Mushroom, Zoo}.
 For these two, a hyperedge is created by all data points which have the same value of categorical features.
-We follow the same setting from \cite{HeinSJR13} for 20Newsgroups, Mushroom, Zoo.
-Other two are computer vision/graphics datasets: Princeton CAD ModelNet40 \cite{wu20153d} and National Taiwan University (NTU) 3D dataset \cite{chen2003visual} with 80\% of the data as training and the remaining 20\% is split into validation and test (though semi-supervised learning usually requires a smaller training set, this setting is copied from the original paper \cite{feng2019hypergraph}).
-The construction of hyperedges is by MVCNN features with 10 nearest neighbors, and the actual feature vectors are given by GVCNN.
+We follow the same setting from \cite{HeinSJR13} for 20Newsgroups, Mushroom, Zoo (which does not have validate set due to the small scale).
+Other two are from computer vision/graphics area: {\em Princeton CAD ModelNet40} \cite{wu20153d} and {\em National Taiwan University (NTU) 3D dataset} \cite{chen2003visual}.
+Though semi-supervised learning usually requires a small training set, we copy the same settings from the original paper \cite{feng2019hypergraph} and use 80\% of the data as training and the remaining 20\% is split into validation and test.
+The construction of hypergraphs also follows \cite{feng2019hypergraph}.
+Each CAD model is regarded as a vertex.
+The formation of hyperedges is by applying MVCNN \cite{su2015multi} on CAD models and then for each model, we assume that its 10 nearest models form a hyperedge.
+The initial vertex features are given by GVCNN representations \cite{feng2018gvcnn}.
 Basic statistics of datasets are reported in Table~\ref{tb:hypergraphstat1}.
+The graph structure of clique expansion, the line expansion before and after neighbor sampling are reported in Table~\ref{tb:hypergraphstat2}.